zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-10-28-Geoduck_Juvenile_Larval_DNA_Extractions_Part5.md

 * Added 1.5g of Agarose to 150ml of 10X TAE and heated until clear
 * Added 12µl of Ethidium Bromide to gel
 * Poured gel with 16 upper wells and 16 lower wells
-* Once gel was set, Added 5µl of 6x loading dye to each sample of 5µl of DNA (6x purple loading dye #B70245 New Endland BioLabs)
-* Added 4µl of the sample-loading dye mix to each sample and added 8µl of mix to each well
+* Once gel was set, Added 4µl of 6x loading dye to each sample of 4µl of DNA (6x purple loading dye #B70245 New Endland BioLabs) and added 8µl of mix to each well
 * Ran gel at 100v for 60 minutes

 **Gel 1**